 Face And Eye Protection

 Face protection on construction sites includes face protectors that prevent harmful particles from entering the lungs that can cause illnesses such as occupational asthma and other respiratory illnesses.
 This equipment includes various types of masks or ventilators.

-Eye protection is vital to protect construction workers eyes from hazards such as chemical spills, flying projectiles, dust particles and vapour fumes that can irritate the eyes.
+Eye protection is vital to protect construction workers’ eyes from hazards such as chemical spills, flying projectiles, dust particles and vapour fumes that can cause eye injuries at work.

 Face and eye protective equipment must be worn at all times while on the construction site by construction workers, supervisors, and visitors to the site.

 All ventilators must be regularly inspected to ensure that they are still effective at filtering out hazardous substances, and safety glasses must be regularly inspected for cracks or breaks in the material.